JetBrains/teamcity-documentation/topics/maven-server-side-settings.md

 </td></tr></table>

-For the logic of Maven settings, please refer to the related Maven [documentation](http://maven.apache.org/settings.html).
+For the logic of Maven settings, refer to the related Maven [documentation](http://maven.apache.org/settings.html).

-User\-level settings can be configured in the [Maven Artifact Dependency Trigger](configuring-maven-triggers.md).
+User\-level settings can be configured in the [Maven Artifact Dependency Trigger](configuring-maven-triggers.md#Maven+Artifact+Dependency+Trigger).

  __  __